Fannoth/home-budget/README.md

 ## General info
 - Simple home-budget,
-- It will not be RWD.
+- It will not be responsive.

 ## Tehnologies
 Project is created with: